microsoft/dotnet/releases/net471/KnownIssues/514195-Targeting .NET Framework 4.7.1 copies extra files to your bin directory.md

 ## Impact

-This problem occurs when building an applications that targets .NET Framework 4.7.1 and consumes .NET Standard-based assets.
+This problem occurs when building an application that targets .NET Framework 4.7.1 and consumes .NET Standard-based assets.

 ## Workaround

-The workaround was to copy these extra 12 assemblies (runtime facades) to your bin directory.
-This is done automatically for you on Visual Studio 15.6.3.
-With them, and with some binding redirects that get generated automatically, we ensure that all of the .NET Standard types would re-map correctly when running on .NET Framework 4.7.1 or greater.
+There is no way to remove the extra assemblies on your bin directory when targeting .NET Framework 4.7.1.
+The only way to remove them would be to re-target to a more recent version of the Framework that does not require them anymore (.NET Framework 4.7.2).

 ## Resolution